by Susan Flantzer © Unofficial Royalty 2016

 Frances’ father tried to arrange a marriage for her with Henry Howard, Earl of Surrey, eldest son of Thomas Howard, 3rd Duke of Norfolk.
 However, the marriage proposal was rejected because Frances’ dowry was not large enough.
 When Frances was 12-years-old, she was betrothed to Henry Grey, 3rd Marquess of Dorset.
 In 1533, with the permission of her uncle King Henry VIII, Frances married Henry Grey at Suffolk Place, her father’s mansion in Southwark, London.
 Frances’ wedding was the last public appearance of her mother Mary Tudor.
 Immediately after the wedding, the already seriously ill Mary went back to Westhorpe Hall where she died on June 25, 1533.

-Frances and Henry’s home was Bradgate House in Leicestershire, a seat of the Grey family.
+Frances and Henry’s home was Bradgate House in Leicestershire, one of the homes of the Grey family.
 Their first two children, a son and a daughter, both died young.
 They then had three daughters.

 Three months after his wife’s death, Frances’ father Charles Brandon, 1st Duke of Suffolk, married his ward, 14-year-old Catherine Willoughby, Baroness Willoughby de Eresby in her own right.
 She had been betrothed to his son Henry Brandon, Earl of Lincoln, but he was too young to marry.
 Suffolk did not wish to risk losing Catherine’s lands, so he married her himself.
 Charles Brandon, 1st Duke of Suffolk died in 1545.
 He had two sons with Catherine Willoughby, Henry, 2nd Duke of Suffolk (1535–1551) and Charles, 3rd Duke of Suffolk (c.
 1537–1551), who both died of the sweating sickness within an hour of each other.

 As the niece of King Henry VIII, Frances was one of the highest-ranking women at court and often took on ceremonial duties.
-Together with her cousins who were almost the same age, Princess Mary (Henry VIII’s daughter, later Queen Mary I) and Lady Margaret Douglas (Margaret Tudor’s daughter), she led the funeral procession for her uncle’s third wife Jane Seymour and was also among the ladies that welcomed his fourth wife Anne of Cleves to England.
+Together with her first cousins who were almost the same age, Princess Mary (Henry VIII’s daughter, later Queen Mary I) and Lady Margaret Douglas (Margaret Tudor’s daughter), she led the funeral procession for her uncle’s third wife Jane Seymour and was among the ladies who welcomed Henry VIII’s fourth wife Anne of Cleves to England.
 Along with her younger sister Eleanor, her stepmother Catherine Willoughby, and her cousin Margaret Douglas, Frances served as a lady-in-waiting to her uncle’s sixth wife Catherine Parr.
-This was a great honor and it also gave the opportunity for Frances’ eldest daughter Jane to be introduced in the higher circles at court.
+This was a great honor and it allowed Frances’ eldest daughter Jane to be introduced into the higher circles at court.

 After the death of Frances’ half-brothers Henry and Charles in 1551, the title Duke of Suffolk reverted back to the crown.
 Since Frances was now the rightful heir to her father, her husband Henry Grey was granted the title Duke of Suffolk “jure uxoris” (by right of his wife).
-This was not only a social advancement but also improved the family’s financial situation.
+This was a social advancement that improved the family’s financial situation.

 The powerful John Dudley, 1st Duke of Northumberland thought marrying one of his sons to Lady Jane Grey would be a good idea.
 On May 25, 1553, three weddings were celebrated at Durham Place, the Duke of Northumberland’s London home.
 Lord Guildford Dudley, the fifth surviving son of the Duke of Northumberland married Lady Jane Grey, Guildford’s sister Lady Katherine Dudley married Henry Hastings, the Earl of Huntingdon’s heir, and Jane’s sister Lady Catherine Grey married Henry Herbert, the heir of the Earl of Pembroke.